 The forbearance terms that will be available to you depend on multiple factors.
 These include the type of loan, your lender, and the owner or investor requirements in your loan.
 Regardless of the terms of your forbearance, interest on your loan will continue to accrue as normal during the forbearance period.

 Depending on your specific needs and what your lender is able to offer, you may either have your payments completely paused OR lowered by a set amount.
-The sum of the payments not made during the forbearance period must be repaid to your lender when the forbearance ends.
-How and when you will be expected to repay the missed payments will depend on the terms agreed upon with the lender.
+You must repay the sum of the payments not made during the forbearance period to your lender when the forbearance ends.
+How and when you have to repay the missed payments will depend on the terms agreed upon with the lender.

 In general, there are three types of forbearance repayment options:

-- Reinstatement: When the forbearance period ends, you will be required to repay the total of the missed payments in one lump sum.
+- Reinstatement: When the forbearance period ends, you must repay the total of the missed payments in one lump sum.
 This type of repayment can be difficult or impossible to manage in a strained financial situation.
-If this is the only repayment option available to you, your ability to repay the lump sum should be carefully considered.
+This may be the only repayment option available to you.
+In that case, you should carefully consider your ability to repay the lump sum.

 - Repayment plan: The sum of missed payments is paid back by being divided up over a span of typically 6 to 12 months following the forbearance.
-The amount this works out to be per month will be added on top of your normal mortgage payments.
-This will result in your monthly mortgage payment being higher than it was before the forbearance, until the sum of missed payment is covered.
+The amount this works out to be per month.
+They will add this amount on top of your normal mortgage payments.
+This results in your monthly mortgage payment being higher than it was before the forbearance.
+That is, until the sum of missed payment is covered.

 - Repayment at the end of mortgage: The amount of payments missed during forbearance is repaid by adding them to the end of the loan term, extending the length of the mortgage.
-This means if you took six months of paused payments, your loan term will be extended by an additional six months.
+For instance, let’s say you took six months of paused payments.
+In this case, they will extend your loan term by an additional six months.